Skip to main content

 Psychology

 Role: The research apprentice will be involved in designing stimuli, running experiments, collecting data and analyzing data.
 Students will be trained in research methods and statistics.
-Students will be responsible of writing Matlab and Python code and apply statistical toolboxes to analyze the data.
+Students will be responsible for writing Python code and applying statistical toolboxes to analyze the data.
 The research apprentice will be also expected to read the relevant literature and write reports on the ongoing results of the project.
 The student will also meet with the supervisor weekly to discuss preliminary data and background literature, in addition to the opportunity to attend weekly lab meetings.

 Most tasks and meetings will be remote, but some in-person data collection will be required.